Wassu & Kuntaur in 3 Days – The Inland of The Gambia

 Wassu & Kuntaur, The Gambia

-After this cycle we had a break in the garden of Kairoh Garden and then it was time to get on the boat to go spot some Chimpanzees.
+After a nice relaxation in the garden of Kairoh Garden.
+Then it was time to get on the boat.
+We were going to Baboon Island.

 Wassu & Kuntaur, The Gambia